JackDougherty/jack-site/_pages/educ309.md

 ### Thur Oct 10: How to Interpret Patterns Across Multiple Interviews
 - Read FYSM Color & Money packets from past interviews
+- Assign Individual essay on interpreting patterns across our interviews, no more than 2000 words, due ___

 ### Tues Oct 15
 - No class: Trinity Day